-It’s not so easy to get a summer job these days.
-While the Great Recession is over, the fact is that what were once summer jobs for teenagers are now being scooped up by adults.
+It’s not so easy to get summer work these days.
+While the Great Recession is over, the fact is that what were once high school summer jobs are now being scooped up by adults.
 Still, teenagers who are persistent and well prepared can land a summer job.
 Here are our top five tips for summer job seekers.

-Summer Jobs for Teenagers: Tips for Getting the Offer
+Summer Jobs for High Schoolers: Tips for Getting the Offer

 1. Don’t be too picky